"No Thanks"giving Potluck

 Thursday, Nov 22nd, 5-9pm

-Last year we started a new tradition of coming together to have shared meal in protest of this cruel "holiday", and in celebration of and in solidarity with colonized people.
+Last year we started a Marrow tradition of coming together on Thanksgiving to build community for anyone who may be alone or detached from this "holiday", and to celebrate and stand in solidarity with colonized peoples.

-We invite all folks of all backgrounds to come join us at Marrow for a night of eating, conversing, storytelling, games, art-making, and honoring the stolen land we operate on and the people it was taken from.
+We invite all folks of all backgrounds to come join us at Marrow for a night of eating, conversing, storytelling, board games, art-making, and honoring the stolen land we live on and the Indigenous Peoples it was taken from.

-If you have requests for activities or would like to speak or facilitate something, please reach out and let us know!
+If you have requests for activities or would like to facilitate something, please reach out and let us know!
+Comment or email email@example.com

 If you can, please bring a dish that's meaningful to you or that you enjoy!
 No pressure if you're not able though - all are welcome to come and eat.
 We do ask if you bring food that it be nut free and that you save and/or write down any ingredient info, so that folks with food sensitivities, restrictions, or allergies can make informed decisions about what to eat.